Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Introduction

 We evaluate \ac{nsl} on three problem domains: (1) \textit{Cumulative Arithmetic}, where the learned programs perform the cumulative addition or product over sequences of MNIST digit images.
 (2) \textit{Two-Digit Arithmetic}, where the learned programs include arithmetic and logical operations over two MNIST digit images.
 (3) the \textit{Hitting Set} problem, which includes the standard decision problem and a variant that remains NP-complete \cite{karp1972reducibility}.
 In this domain, the learned programs not only solve the decision problem, but can also generate \textit{all} the hitting sets of a given collection.
 In all domains, the input is a set of training data points, each containing a sequence of raw images together with a target label.
 Also, the full space of possible latent concepts is assumed to be known, together with some structural properties of the search space for the symbolic learner.
 The output is a trained neural network capable of classifying raw images into latent concepts, and an \ac{asp} program that maps latent concepts into target labels.

 Finally, we compare \acp{nsl} performance with purely neural baselines, and where appropriate, $Meta_{Abd}$ \cite{ijcai2021-254}, the only existing system that trains a general neural network and a symbolic learner.
 The results show that \ac{nsl}: (1) Outperforms the baselines in terms of overall accuracy and data efficiency.
-(2) Learns expressive knowledge to solve an NP-complete problem that can't be solved by any of the other systems.
+(2) Learns expressive knowledge to represent solutions to an NP-complete problem, which would be difficult to express with any of the other systems.
 (3) Requires significantly fewer data points than the neural baselines.
 (4) Trains the neural network to predict latent concepts with an accuracy comparable to fully supervised training, and (5) achieves comparable performance to approaches that either assume the latent concept labels are given, or the symbolic component is given and only the neural network needs to be trained.